This section is devoted to aid the more serious

 *

-Microfilm as listed below.
-On permanent loan and storage at
+as listed below.
+On

 *

-Local History of
+Local

 History of